riceissa/issarice.com/wiki/about-this-site.md

   * The site has survived so far, despite going through several changes in the static site generator that is used, the style of Markdown, and the organization of pages.
-    I still have the full version-controlled history thanks to [Git]().
+    I still have the full version-controlled history thanks to [[Git]].
     Since I am religious about mirroring content I write on external sites to the `external` directory, even if a site for which I write goes down, I can ensure that at least my own contributions are here for the long-term.